xiongnemo/SonicLair.Cli/README.md

 ## An album-centered subsonic client for the Terminal

 SonicLair.Cli is a terminal music client for subsonic compatible music servers built using .net Core 6, designed to run in the terminal (Windows, Linux and macOS).
+It's derived from [SonicLair.Net](https://github.com/thelinkin3000/SonicLair.NET).

 ## Features